-The major restraining factor affecting the industry is high installation cost.
+The major restraining factor affecting the biomass power industry is high installation cost.
 Companies are involved in acquisition and mergers to sustain in the market and strengthen their market presence.

 The energy industry is competing with other industries for biomass resources.
 These industries are paper industry, forest industry, panel board makers and the pulp industry.
 All these industries play a significant role in using and supplying biomass.

 The cost of electricity from biomass-fired power plants majorly depends on capital costs and feedstock.
 It can compete with usual power sources such as coal with the availability of low-cost forestry waste, agriculture, and residues.
 Electricity generation from coal is more expensive than biomass, which makes it more efficient to produce off-grid power supply.

 Biomass used for power generation can provide a low-carbon and sustainable alternative to fossil fuels while allowing local communities to use domestic biomass resources.
 It makes productive utilization of wood manufacturing wastes, the unused portion of urban waste and crop residues.
 Several government institutions focus on increasing utilization for power generation as a part of their energy efficiency strategy.
 Such initiatives aim to reorganize the national energy economies and augment the share of renewable energy in the overall power generation mix.

 North America and Europe is projected to foresee the substantial growth owing to the increasing government support.
 Factors such as funding programs, investment subsidies, incentives and tax benefits play a significant role in developing the industry in countries such as Germany US and the UK.